danielpenagos/aro-hackathon-content/aro-content/100-setup/3-access-cluster.md

         We use helper variables extensively throughout this workshop, but we also include the commands we used to populate these helper variables to ensure you can craft these commands later.

-1. To access the OpenShift CLI tools (`oc`) and web console you will need to retrieve your cluster credentials.
-The helper variables from above will make this simple!

-    To retrieve the credentials, run the following command:

-    ```bash
-    az aro list-credentials --name "${AZ_ARO}" --resource-group "${AZ_RG}"
-    ```

 1. Next retrieve the console URL by running the following command: